-An undergraduate major in archaeology or at least two courses in archaeology or ancient art combined with a major in history of art, anthropology, Greek, Latin, or ancient history.
-It is expected that students of classical archaeology will have a basic knowledge of Greek, Latin and ancient history, and a reading knowledge of German and French (or Italian).
+An undergraduate major in archaeology or at least two courses in archaeology or ancient art combined with a major in history of art, anthropology, or ancient history.
+It is expected that students of classical archaeology will have a basic knowledge of Greek, Latin, Classics and ancient history, and a reading knowledge of German and French (or Italian).
 For students of Near Eastern archaeology, the prerequisites are ancient history and a reading knowledge of German and French (or Italian); some preliminary study of an ancient Near Eastern language is desirable.
-Each application will be judged individually on its aims and soundness of preparation.
-All applicants must submit scores of the aptitude test of the Graduate Record Examinations.
+Each application is judged individually on its aims and soundness of preparation.
+All applicants must submit scores of the aptitude test of the Graduate Record Examinations and a recent research paper.
 Students are enrolled in the Ph.D. program (we do not offer terminal MA degrees).

-This M.A. is prerequisite for the Ph.D. program and will normally take two years to complete.
+M.A. is a prerequisite for the Ph.D. program and will normally take two years to complete.

 completion of the M.A. program, students continue to take seminars